medMatch healthcare

 Referral Systems

-• The Physician Referral System is that in which a physician refers a patient to another provider such as a specialist.
-This system forwards the patient’s information to the consultant for further evaluation.
+• The Emergency Referral System is that in which a patient’s condition is critical.
+This system forwards the patient’s information to the consultant in a referral letter.

 Referrals for Patients